by Texas Homesteader ~

 But recently RancherMan & I were checking on the cows in that remote pasture & I happened to look up and see what looked like the golden berries of a Soapberry Tree.
-Could it be??
+I’d read about them before, but could it be??

 Do I Spy A Western Soapberry Tree??